Join Our Newsletter

 Difference Between Online and Live Poker Tournaments

-February 3, 2010 - by mosesbet · Filed Under MTT Strategy Leave a Comment
+Filed Under MTT Strategy 1 Comment

 A lot of people will assert that live poker tournaments and online MTTs are completely different entities.
 Online MTTs require more solid fundamentals, such as the the ability to calculate pots odds, equity and understand betting patters; whereas live tournaments require less maths, but more composure, competence, personality reading, and poise.
 The rest of this article will cover the subtle differences between live tournaments and online tournaments, and conclude which is better for certain types of players.